niro12-coder/OOP_PROJECT_Travel_management_system/README.md

 *Comprehensive Account Management:* From managers to tour guides and customers, Wanderlift provides robust account management features for every user.
 Managers can oversee trip creation and manage bookings, while tour guides can track earnings and update their profiles effortlessly.

 *Exceptional Customer Service:* At Wanderlift, customer satisfaction is our top priority.
-Our dedicated support team is available 24/7 to assist you with any questions or concerns you may have, ensuring a stress-free and enjoyable travel experience from start to finish.

 ## Utilization of OOP Concepts
 Wanderlift is built on a foundation of object-oriented programming principles, including: